 In addition to technical training, aspiring electrical contractors need to develop business management skills.
 Many pursue further education in business administration, project management, or a related field.
 This additional training helps them acquire the skills necessary to run a contracting business, manage large projects, handle financial aspects, and navigate regulatory requirements.

 Licensing for electrical contractors involves meeting more stringent criteria than for electricians.
 Contractors must demonstrate their capability to manage electrical projects safely and efficiently.
-This often includes obtaining additional certifications, such as a Master Electrician license, which requires extensive experience and passing a rigorous exam.
+This often includes obtaining additional certifications, such as a Master Electrician license, which requires extensive experience and a passing score on a rigorous exam.
 Contractors must also secure bonding and insurance to protect against liabilities and ensure compliance with local, state, and national regulations.

 Scope of Work and Responsibilities